operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_olm_uninstall.md

 ```
   -h, --help               help for uninstall
       --timeout duration   time to wait for the command to complete before failing (default 2m0s)
+      --version string     version of OLM resources to uninstall.
 ```

 ### SEE ALSO